ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 Engineer-Y take his laptop, connect to the instances and notice that there's no connectivity between them on port 12345/TCP, which is the connection used by Service-X.

-He also checks if there are bigger issues and, doing that, notice that the security groups of the instances has been changed via Terraform 5 minutes ago from a schedulated job.
+He also checks if there are bigger issues and, doing that, notice that the security groups of the instances have been changed via Terraform 5 minutes ago from a scheduled job.
 The Terraform code is wrong and somehow it passed all the tests and ended-up in production.

-He fix the security group manually, open a jira ticket to not forget the issue and perform more investigations the next day, and he goes back to sleep.
+He fixes the security group manually, open a jira ticket to not forget the issue and perform more investigations the next day, and he goes back to sleep.
 **Incident solved!**

 Now imagine if the monitoring platform would work like this: